The Best Ways to Book Qatar Qsuites with Points & Miles

 book qatar qsuites google flights search

-If you hold the Business Platinum Card® from American Express you will get a 35% points rebate when you book a business class flight on any airline through Amex Travel (up to 1,000,000 bonus points back per calendar year) – in addition to economy fares on your airline of choice.
-That's a great deal.
+If you hold *biz platinum*, you get a 35% points rebate when you book any business class flight through Amex Travel (up to 1 million bonus points back per calendar year) – in addition to economy fares on your airline of choice.
+That’s a great deal.

 Normally, your Membership Rewards points are worth just 1 cent apiece when booking through Amex Travel.
 So as you can see, the flight costs $2,288 through Amex Travel or 228,767 points.
 But once you factor in that 35% rebate (getting 80,068 points back into your account), that brings the cost down to 148,699 Membership Rewards points – or just 74,350 points each way.